 The following arrangements will apply with immediate effect.

-- Temporary Residence Certificate (TRC) renewal appointments and call-backs are being suspended until 29th March.
+- Temporary Residence Certificate (TRC) renewal appointments and call-backs are being suspended until 1 May 2020.

 Applicants who are impacted by these arrangements are requested not to visit the International Protection Office until further notice.